Richard Bright (physician): Death

 On 11 December 1858, Bright became severely ill due to complications of heart disease and was unable to recover.
 He died in London aged 69 and was buried in Kensal Green Cemetery.
 A memorial to him lies within St James's Church, Piccadilly.

 Bright had two sons.
 The younger also became a physician; the elder, James Franck Bright, a historian.

 Cultural references

 When asked if he had ever been seriously ill, S.J.
 Perelman quipped, "Why, yes.
 I had Bright's disease.
 And he had mine."

-He lived at 11 Saville Row, London, which is now commemorated by a blue plaque.
+He lived at 11 Savile Row, London, which is now commemorated by a blue plaque.
 This address was the filming location of the tailor's shop in the Kingsman films and the plaque can be seen outside.

 Artistic recognition

 A bust of Bright is held at the Royal College of Physicians of Edinburgh.